mslinn/course_scala_intro_code/README.md

 # Sample Code for Scala Introduction Course

-This git project contains two SBT projects: `courseNotes` and `assignment` and a directory of scripts.
+This git project contains one SBT project: `courseNotes` and a directory of scripts.

+A PDF with course notes is also enclosed.

+The online videos are available to those who have purchased access at http://www.scalacourses.com/showCourse/40